 The one-year Clinical Neurophysiology Electromyography Fellowship at Mayo Clinic's campus in Rochester, Minnesota, prepares you for an academic or integrated private practice career by providing you with experience in teaching, research and clinical studies.
 After completing your training, you will have the knowledge and experience necessary to establish and supervise a clinical neurophysiology laboratory as well as perform high-quality advanced studies.

-The fellowship also offers formal neurophysiology course work, research opportunities, experience in the neuromuscular clinic, and additional training in Mayo Clinic's electromyography and electroencephalography (EEG) laboratories.
+The fellowship also offers formal neurophysiology coursework, multiple research opportunities and experience in the neuromuscular clinic.

-In addition to standard nerve conduction and electromyographic techniques, you will learn about:
+In addition to standard nerve conduction and electromyographic techniques, you learn about: